SPRADA1/MultiNet/README.md

 As this function and the related ones are part of my thesis work, the citation to it will be needed.
 Once results are published, I will include here the corresponding citation.

 ## Enjoy!
-Select the parameteres and prepare your folder to obtain results as fast as the speed of light!
+Select the parameters and prepare your folder to obtain results as fast as the speed of light!